enesscakmak/movie-recommendation-java/README.md

 - Press "Rate" button and rate the movies you watched until you are satisfied.
 - You can press the name of the movie to see the IMDb page.
 - When you are done rating, press the "Refresh" button to see your 10 recommended movies.
 - Press any of the names for seeing the IMDb page.

+###
+  Cosine similarity is used for the recommendation algorithm.
+  JSON is used to storing user information.
+  FXML and SceneBuilder used for the frontend.

 Dataset for education and development from MovieLens
 [MovieLens Dataset](https://grouplens.org/datasets/movielens/)